 The fire damage was contained to the outside of the building.

-Firefighters rescued two dogs and one cat were rescued from the apartment where the fire is believed to have started.
-The residents of that apartment were thought not to be home at the time of the fire, according to the news release
+Firefighters rescued two dogs and one cat from the building where the fire is believed to have started.
+The residents of that apartment were thought not to be home at the time of the fire, per the release.

 —